How to Build a Workspace That Protects Your Focus

 1. The Hidden Neuroscience of Distraction

 Every interruption – whether a Slack ping or a passing conversation – triggers what researchers call attention residue.
-A landmark study by Sophie Leroy (2009) at the University of Washington found that when people switch from Task A to Task B, their cognitive performance on Task B suffers because part of their attention remains stuck on the prior task.
+A landmark study by Sophie Leroy (2009) at the University of Minnesota found that when people switch from Task A to Task B, their cognitive performance on Task B suffers because part of their attention remains stuck on the prior task.

 The numbers are sobering: